 Is liver bad for cats?

-No, but it must only make up a small percentage of your cat’s diet.
-5% at most and only once or twice a week.
-Liver contains many nutrients which are essential to good health, however, it is also where vitamin A is stored in the body which is why it can only be fed in small amounts.
+No, but it must only make up a small percentage of your cat’s diet — 5 % at most and only once or twice a week.
+Liver contains many nutrients which are essential to good health.
+However, it is also where vitamin A is stored in the body which is why it can only be fed in small amounts.
 Any more and you risk vitamin A toxicosis.

-Another risk factor is that liver is highly palatable to cats and they can quickly become addicted to it and start to refuse other types of food.
+Another risk factor is that liver is highly palatable to cats, and they can quickly become addicted to it and start to refuse other types of food.
 Aside from the dangers of vitamin A toxicosis, liver is not nutritionally balanced.

-Benefits of chicken liver for cats:
+Benefits of chicken liver for cats

-Chicken livers contain a number of great nutrients, some of which include:
+Chicken livers contain several nutrients, which include:

 - Folic acid